Novaras/modkit/Console.md

 Modkit comes with an ingame console.

 The console can run whole files, and also comes prepackaged with many commands.
+Use the '`help`' command for info while ingame.

 Post issues about bugs or feature requests [here](https://github.com/Novaras/modkit/issues).